03 November 1990

 Pig in front of Pike's Market

-Seattle has a underground city.
+Seattle has an underground city.
 It is a network of subterranean passageways and the old foundations of 19th-century buildings that were left behind when the city raised its street levels following the Great Seattle Fire of 1889.
 One of the reasons for raising the city was sewage backups.
 We took the underground tour.
 It was fascinating.
 We learned the modern flushing toilet was popularized by a man named Thomas W. Crapper.

 The Crapper